cloudflare/wrangler-action/README.md

 ## Advanced Usage

-### Saving Wrangler Command Output to a File
+### Using Wrangler Command Output in Subsequent Steps

 More advanced workflows may need to parse the resulting output of Wrangler commands.
-To do this, you can use the `outputFile` option to save the output of the command to a file.
-This file will be available to subsequent steps in the workflow.
-The format of this file is JSON so that it can be easily parsed by other steps.
+To do this, you can use the `command-output` output variable in subsequent steps.
+For example, if you want to print the output of the Wrangler command, you can do the following:

 ```yaml
 - name: Deploy